aelmosalamy/streak_manager/README.md

 A simple productivity tool that helps you keep a "streak" going by tracking your progress.

+*NOTE: This is a personal project and I don't want to give any false promises regarding accepting pull requests, responding to issues, etc..; feel free to fork this project, I will only work on this project in my free time.*

 Streak Manager aims to be:

 - Universal